Health and welfare trust

-A Health and welfare trust (HAWT) or Health and welfare plan (HAWP) is a tax-free vehicle for financing a corporation's healthcare costs for their employees.
+A Health and welfare trust (HAWT) or Health and welfare plan (HAWP) is a Canadian tax-free vehicle for financing a corporation's healthcare costs for their employees.
 They were introduced in 1986 by Canada Revenue Agency (CRA) in their interpretation bulletin entitled IT-85R2.
 Many companies offer this product to Canadian employers.

-Overview
+Structure

 A HWT is a bank account established exclusively for the purpose of health care spending.
 They are a part of the family of health spending accounts in the world of group benefits in Canada.